Skip to content

 Fast forward to now and the city has been pushing hard for the revitalization of Ladner Village over the recent years.
 It consists of two initiatives: the Ladner waterfront redevelopment strategy and the Ladner Village Official Community Plan (OCP) update.

-The OCP has been updated, while changes are still on the horizon for the waterfront area.
+The OCP has been updated, while more changes are still on the horizon for the waterfront area.

-The city last year hired a consultant team to help shape the Ladner Waterfront Public Lands Development Strategy and Chisholm Street Reconfiguration Project, a site redevelopment strategy and concept for the revitalization of Delta-owned lands along the waterfront at Chisholm Street.
+The city a couple of years ago hired a consultant team to help shape the Ladner Waterfront Public Lands Development Strategy and Chisholm Street Reconfiguration Project, a site redevelopment strategy and concept for the revitalization of Delta-owned lands along the waterfront at Chisholm Street.

 It was also one of the key recommendations by the Ladner Village Renewal Advisory Committee.